jonnyg23/obsidian_devlog/KTS TODO.md

 ## DOING ⚙️

+- [ ] Refactor Linking Feature to its own Component - Just need to refactor into separate component. **Reviewed: Update LibrarySelect so we don't need turbine-select.
+Also add a mixin for the routeTo.
+Call this mixin "routeToLibrary".
+Then remove routeTo from methods & chips.**

 ## IN REVIEW 🔍

-- [ ] Refactor Linking Feature to its own Component - Just need to refactor into separate component.
-- [ ] Added Website Shortcut Icon

 ## REPORT 📎

 - [ ] Working on creating links for each tower attribute for shortcuts to where they are defined.
+- [ ] Added Website Shortcut Icon
+- [ ] Fixed local docker setup & was able to run it.
+The fix was **running the makefile commands in a git bash terminal window rather than a powershell window** Also, Gage helped me authenticate into the towerdesign library.
+- [ ] Learned git rebasing to keep my local master and feature branches up to date with remote master.

 ***